O-nazik/salesforce-sales-crm-automation/documentation/solution-design.md

 16. Conclusion

-This project demonstrates an end-to-end Salesforce CRM configuration using data customization, validation, automation, reporting, and dashboard functionality.
+This project demonstrates a complete Salesforce CRM configuration using data customization, validation, automation, reporting, and dashboard functionality.

 The solution separates the main layers of the CRM process:

 Data → Validation → Automation → Reporting → Visualization

-This structure provides a maintainable starting point for expanding the solution with Apex, Lightning Web Components, integrations, and Salesforce AI capabilities.
+This structure provides a maintainable foundation for future enhancements, including Apex, Lightning Web Components, external integrations, and Salesforce AI capabilities.